ygemici/osz/loader/README.md

 ```

-The file cannot be larger than 4095 bytes (1 page minus 1 byte) long.
+That cannot be larger than page size (4096 bytes).
 Temporary variables will be appended at the end (from
 UEFI command line).
 C style single line and multi line comments can be used.
 BOOTBOOT protocol only uses `screen` and
-`kernel`, all the other keys and their formats are up to your kernel (or drivers) to parse.
+`kernel` keys, all the other keys and their values are up to your kernel (or drivers) to parse.
 Be creative :-)

 Filesystem drivers
 ------------------